-- tenants will be required to move to facilitate the building's rehabilitation, even if they are moved to other units within the same building or complex; - demolition of existing dwelling units or buildings that are occupied at the time of acquisition or site control; or - tenants will be displaced because the proposed rents are not affordable.
+• tenants will be required to move to facilitate the building's rehabilitation, even if they are moved to other units within the same building or complex;

+- demolition of existing dwelling or commercial units or buildings that are occupied at the time of acquisition or at the time the applicant executes a legal instrument that demonstrates site control; or - tenants will be displaced because the proposed rents are not affordable.

-15. General Compliance
+16. General Compliance